backstreetbrogrammer/12_BlockchainAndCryptocurrencyInJava/README.md

 A ledger is the principal book or computer file for recording and totaling economic transactions measured in terms of a monetary unit of account by account type.

-Each transaction or record on the ledger is stored in a “block.”
-For example, blocks on the Bitcoin blockchain consist of an average of more than 500 Bitcoin transactions.
+#### Traditional centralized ledger

 As a society, we created ledgers to store information — and they have a variety of applications.
 For example, we use ledgers in real estate to store a house’s records, such as when alterations were made or the house was sold.
 We also use ledgers in bookkeeping to record all the transactions a company makes.

+For example - suppose there are 4 friends in a university hostel sharing a room.
+They keep a record of all payments done amongst each other every day (if any).
+This record book is kept at a common cupboard and anyone can access it, read it, write it and append the transactions at the end.

-Records stored using traditional ledgers are easy to tamper with, meaning we can easily edit, remove, or add a record.
+It's good to have a record / ledger like above until they all trust each other but in the real world, records stored using traditional ledgers are easy to tamper with, meaning we can easily edit, remove, or add a record.
 As a result, we’re less likely to trust that the information is accurate.

+#### Public keys, Secret Keys and Digital Signature

+Digital Signature is a technique for ensuring:

+- Integrity: the message hasn't been altered in transit
+- Authenticity: the author of the message is really who they claim to be
+- Non-repudiation: the author of the message can't later deny that they were the source

+Technically speaking, a digital signature is the encrypted hash (digest, checksum) of a message.
+That means we generate a hash from a message and encrypt it with a **private key** according to a chosen algorithm.

+The message, the encrypted hash, the corresponding public key, and the algorithm are all then sent.
+This is classified as a message with its digital signature.

+#### Decentralized ledger

 Blockchains solve these problems – and the way we trust – by evolving the traditional bookkeeping model to triple-entry
 bookkeeping: transactions on a blockchain are cryptographically sealed by a third entry.
 This creates a tamper-proof record of transactions stored in blocks and verified by a distributed consensus mechanism.

+Each transaction or record on the ledger is stored in a “block.”
+For example, blocks on the Bitcoin blockchain consist of an average of more than 500 Bitcoin transactions.